Main Gallery

 Miami Art Week Meet the Artist Party!

 Locust Projects presents LA ESQUINITA (Little Corner), premiering the first major solo show by Miami artist and musician Tara Long.
-In an all-encompassing installation, Long transforms Locust Projects’ exterior and lobby into a quirky and surreal “Sweets & Souvenirs" shop filled with more than 500 tempting mini sculptures
+In an all-encompassing installation created in collaboration with a number of fellow artists, Long transforms Locust Projects’ exterior and lobby into a quirky and surreal “Sweets & Souvenirs" shop filled with more than 500 tempting mini sculptures for sale.

 Long’s Locust Projects exhibition, her first major solo show, was selected from 650 open call applications for the Main Gallery by a review panel including Juan Roselione-Valadez, Director of the Rubell Museum and past exhibiting artists Rafael Domenech (2023) and Rosario Marquardt of R+R (2000).